apache/pulsar/site2/docs/helm-deploy.md

 ## Uninstall

-To uninstall the Pulsar Helm chart, run the following command:
+To uninstall the Pulsar Helm Chart, run the following command:

 ```bash
 helm uninstall <pulsar-release-name>